Negative differential conductivity in liquid aluminum from real-time quantum simulations

 Abstract:

 The conduction of electricity in materials is usually described by Ohm’s law, which is a first order approximation to a more complex and non-linear behavior.
 It is well known that in some semiconductors, the conductivity, the constant that relates voltage and current, changes for high enough currents.
-In this work we pbkp_redict for the first time that a metal, liquid aluminum, exhibits negative-differential conductivity, a non-linear effect where the current decreases as the applied voltage is increased.
+In this work we predict for the first time that a metal, liquid aluminum, exhibits negative-differential conductivity, a non-linear effect where the current decreases as the applied voltage is increased.
 We observe this change in the conductivity for very high current densities of the order of 1012−1013 A∕cm2.
-Our pbkp_redictions are based on a computational approach that can atomistically model, for the first time, non-linear effects in the conductivity from first principles by following in real-time the quantum dynamics of the electrons.
+Our predictions are based on a computational approach that can atomistically model, for the first time, non-linear effects in the conductivity from first principles by following in real-time the quantum dynamics of the electrons.
 From our simulations, we find that the change in the non-linear conductivity emerges from a competition between the current-induced accumulation of charge around the nuclei, which increases the scattering of the conduction electrons, and a decreasing ion-scattering cross-section at high currents.
 Our results illustrate how normal matter behaves under extreme fields that will become available from free electron lasers and other future experiments.

 Año de publicación: